luisa-carrer/luisa-carrer.github.io/research.md

-<p style="font-size:14px;font-family: 'Source Sans Pro', sans-serif; margin-top: 0.8em"><u>Abstract</u>: We assess the welfare impact of universal childcare provision, leveraging the introduction of public daycare services in Québec in 1997.
-Unlike the standard sufficient-statistic metric, which assumes a marginal change in fiscal policy, our approach accounts for the non-marginal nature of the program and quantifies non-pecuniary benefits.
-Through a structural model of maternal labor supply and childcare choices, we estimate substantial welfare gains from universal policies, yielding a Marginal Value of Public Funds (MVPF) above 3.5.
-Using the sufficient-statistic approach leads to underestimating welfare gains by half.
-Counterfactual simulations and a difference-in-differences analysis suggest that increasing availability, rather than solely improving affordability, is crucial for the effective design of universal preschool programs.</p>
+<p style="font-size:14px;font-family: 'Source Sans Pro', sans-serif; margin-top: 0.8em"><u>Abstract</u>: We assess the welfare impact of the introduction of universal daycare services in Québec in 1997.
+Unlike the standard sufficient-statistics metric, which assumes marginal changes in fiscal policy, our approach accounts for the non-marginal nature of the program and quantifies non-pecuniary benefits.
+Through a structural model of childcare demand, we estimate substantial welfare gains from the policy, yielding a Marginal Value of Public Funds (MVPF) above 2.8.
+Using the sufficient-statistics approach underestimates welfare gains by half.
+Counterfactual simulations and a difference-in-differences analysis suggest that increasing availability, rather than solely improving affordability, is crucial for the effective design of universal programs.</p>

   <!-- <p>&nbsp; -->
   <!-- </p> -->